 Tim Brown and Joey Zwillinger are the duo behind label Allbirds, which uses wool to create sustainable footwear.

-In 2014, Brown, a former football player in New Zealand, launched a Kickstarter campaign that raised $120,000 start-up money in five days.
+In 2014, Brown, a former football player in New Zealand, launched a Kickstarter campaign that raised $120,000 of start-up money in five days.
 This allowed him to create a prototype of the trainer.

 Joey Zwillinger, a biotech engineer and renewables expert from San Francisco, joined him soon after, helping to raise $2.7 million in seed funding leading up to Allbirds’ launch in 2016.
+By 2018, Allbirds had raised $27.5 million from venture capital firms such as Tiger Global Management and Maveron, and also boasts Leonardo DiCaprio as an investor.
+The brands has five US-based stores and one in London.

 Now based in the Bay Area, from the beginning simplicity has led the aesthetic of Allbirds shoes.
 "Our whole approach to design here is about simplicity, stripping things away," Brown told Fashionista in 2016.
 "That sort of approach, the un-design approach, of anonymous luxury, is the very core of what we think about.”